mardub1635/in-the-navy/index.md

 - Can't you see we need a hand/ Don't put space in your filenames
 - In the navy/in the shell script
 - Come on, protect the motherland/ or put space in the right place!
 - In the navy /
 - Come on and join your fellow man /  But how to change directory?
-- In the navy
+- In the navy / Just use CD
-- Come on people and make a stand / Oh wait I type DIR or CD!
+- Come on people and make a stand / Oh right I type DIR or CD!
 - In the navy, in the navy, in the navy, oh
-- They want you, they want you
+- They want you, they want you / press the tab, press the tab
-- They want you as a new recruit
+- They want you as a new recruit / press the tab will autocomplete
 - If you like adventure, don't you wait to enter / count with wc don't forget the dash -c
 - The recruiting office fast / That will count your characters
 - Don't you hesitate, there is no need to wait / But if I were you, I'd add dash -w
 - They're signing up new seamen fast / and count both words and letters
-- Maybe you are too young to join up today
+- Maybe you are too young to join up today / Forget click by the way, CTRL+E CTRL+A
-- But don't you worry 'bout a thing
+- But don't you worry 'bout a thing/ will be far more rescuing!
-- For I'm sure there will be always a good navy
+- For I'm sure there will be always a good navy / And with your arrow key explore your history
-- Protecting the land and sea
+- Protecting the land and sea / CTRL+R search, you will see
-- In the navy
+- In the navy / in the shell script
-- Yes, you can sail the seven seas
+- Yes, you can sail the seven seas /" No such file or directory"
 - In the navy
-- Yes, you can put your mind at ease
+- Yes, you can put your mind at ease/ "Operation is not permited!"
 - In the navy
-- Come on people, fall an' make a stand
+- Come on people, fall an' make a stand / come on now people use command
 - In the navy, in the navy
-- Can't you see we need a hand
+- Can't you see we need a hand /
 - In the navy
 - Come on, protect the motherland
 - In the navy